Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 We expect that any obviously harmful, toxic, or otherwise inedible ingredients will be filtered out in this way.

 Once we have this refined list of ingredients, we move on to our second AI operation, which involves generating a recipe.
-The AI model must consider all user-provided recipe requirements and consistently format its responses.
+The AI model must consider all user-provided recipe requirements and consistently format its responses in JSON.
 Failure to do so could result in the AI model's responses being challenging to reliably parse into objects in a Java environment.

 To address this issue there are two potential solutions.